-MPRL E&P acknowledges the importance of engagement and buy-in from all its stakeholders.
-Disclosing information and providing platforms to promote 2-way communications are crucial factors in building trust and earning a social license to operate.
+MPRL E&P acknowledges the importance of engagement and buy-in from all its stakeholders and disclosing information and providing platforms to promote 2-way communications are crucial factors in building trust and earning a social license to operate.

-We consider this to be essential in order to maintain a social license to operate in Mann field.

-The MFGM enables stakeholders to voice their concerns directly to the company first, instead of turning to third parties, and enables the company to respond to their concerns early before they escalate.
+The OGM enables the community stakeholders to voice their concerns directly to the company first, instead of turning to third parties, and enables the company to respond to their concerns early before they escalate.

-The MFGM began in pilot phase with 3 out of the 14 communities in Mann field in April 2014, with a full roll out to the remaining communities in August 2014.
+The OGM was piloted in 3 out of the 14 surrounding villages in Mann Field in April 2014, with a full roll out to the whole community four months later.
 During this time training was provided to local community volunteers, community meetings were held, information boards erected, and informational cartoon distributed to improve awareness.
-Grievance collection boxes were placed in strategic locations such as village intersections with high foot traffic.
+Grievance collection boxes have been set up in strategic locations such as village intersections with high foot traffic.
 In addition, to promote wider community awareness and knowledge of the OGM, mass campaigns on OGM were mobilized for several consecutive years.